 What is REACH?

-EU REACH is a European directive that stands for Registration, Evaluation, Authorization and Restriction of Chemicals and is overseen by the European Commission.
+EU REACH is a European regulation that stands for Registration, Evaluation, Authorization and Restriction of Chemicals and is overseen by the European Commission.
 This regulation was established in 2007 and was created to replace previous legislation for toxic chemicals within the EU.
 The goal of EU REACH is to ensure a high level of protection for human health and the environment while also promoting alternative test methods and the free circulation of substances to further boost innovation.
 In short, REACH is the overall regulation that oversees chemical management in the EU.

 This standard is one of the first of its kind to shift the responsibility of risk management from public authorities directly to the industries themselves.
 The industries and manufacturers are now required to assess and manage the exposure risks presented by toxic chemicals while also providing appropriate safety information to consumers.
 All manufacturers that import or distribute products in the EU are required to screen their products against the REACH Substances of Very High Concern (SVHC) list and disclose that information to the overseeing bodies.